A Journal of Gary Fillmore's wanderings on the Colorado Plateau -and beyond.

 What all of my books have in common is they have taken place entirely or in part on the Colorado Plateau in Arizona -also known as Red Rock Country, Canyon Country, Maynard Dixon Country and Dinétah, or Navajo Country.

-To me, it's "Jimmy Swinnerton Country", named after the famed cartoonist and artist who traveled and portrayed the area extensively via cartoons and paintings in the early twentieth century.
+To me, it's "Jimmy Swinnerton Country", named after the famed cartoonist and artist who traveled and portrayed the area extensively via cartoons and paintings in the early 20th century.
 Hence the name, "Looking for Jimmy."

 (If you haven't yet figured out the reason for the name start with my early posts.
 I'm sure it will become as clear as the sky in the Four Corners region.)